Vegan S’mores Cookies

 What type of vegan butter is best for cookies?

 I’ve noticed that vegan butter from a tub, also known as margarine, creates the best results.
-I recommend using this instead of vegan butter sticks.
+I do not recommend using vegan butter sticks because they cause the cookies to spread too much.

 Bake cookies on the middle rack only